 With ANC leader Oliver Tambo, he established South Africa’s first Black law practice in 1952 which was specialising in cases resulting from the post-1948 apartheid legislation.

-In the same year, he also played a significant role in launching a campaign of defiance against South Africa's pass laws.
+In the same year, he also played a significant role in launching a campaign of defiance against South Africa's passed laws.
 It required nonwhites to carry documents which were known as passes that authorised their presence in areas that the government deemed "restricted" mainly reserved for the white population.

-He travelled across the country and tried to build support for nonviolent means of protest against the discriminatory laws.
+He travelled across the country and tried to build support for nonviolent means of protest against discriminatory laws.

 He was also involved in drafting the Freedom Charter in 1955.
 It was a document calling for nonracial social democracy in South Africa.

-Nelson Mandela: Antiapartheid activism and Trial
+Nelson Mandela: Antiapartheid Activism and Trial

 In the same year, he went on trial and eventually was acquitted in 1961.
 During the extended court proceedings, he divorced his first wife and married Nomzamo Winifred Madikizela (Winnie Madikizela-Mandela).